 On the left diagram, $M(k)$, $M(k)_{\mathrm{in}}$ and $M(k)_{\mathrm{out}}$ are $\Bbbk$-vector spaces and the map $\gamma_k$ is defined through the potential $W$.
 The right diagram describes the module structure of the mutation $\overline M = \mu_k(M)$ incident to vertex $k$.
 For example, as a $\Bbbk$-vector space, we have

 Our construction of the mutation $\mu_k$ undergoes a modification of the above diagrams.
-First, in our situation the mutation $\mu_k$ is local - only using the information within the (generalized) quadrilateral where $k$ is a diagonal; see \Cref{subsection: proof define rep mutations}.
+First, in our situation the mutation $\mu_k$ is local--it only uses the information within the (generalized) quadrilateral where $k$ is a diagonal; see \Cref{subsection: proof define rep mutations}.
 Therefore the gadgets in the left diagram have concrete descriptions through the triangulation.
 In addition, the diagrams are now viewed as of $H_k$-modules where $H_k = \Bbbk$ if $k$ is an ordinary arc and $H_k = \Bbbk [\varepsilon_k]/\varepsilon_k^2$ if $k$ is a pending arc enclosing an orbifold point.

-Almost for formal reasons, we allow mutations to perform on pairs $(M, P)$ (\Cref{subsection: mutation decorations}), where the projective module $P$ can be viewed as the decoration part of a decorated representation.
-For any vertex $i$ of $Q(T)$, let $E_i(T) = H_i$ viewed as a $\mathcal P(T)$-module by extension by zero elsewhere, and let $P_i(T)$ be the projective cover of $E_i(T)$.
+Almost for purely formal reasons, we allow mutations to perform on pairs $(M, P)$ (\Cref{subsection: mutation decorations}), where the projective module $P$ can be viewed as the `decoration' part of a decorated representation.
+For any vertex $i$ of $Q(T)$, define $E_i(T) \coloneqq H_i$ regarded as a $\mathcal P(T)$-module via extension by zero elsewhere, and let $P_i(T)$ be the projective cover of $E_i(T)$.
 The following theorem can be obtained from \Cref{cor: app in cluster algebra} (2) by considering two triangulations related by a flip.